Maria Pellegrini: Life and career

 In 1982 Pellegrini made her debut with the New York City Opera as Cio-Cio-San under conductor David Effron.
 Other American companies she has sung leading roles with during her career are the Connecticut Opera, the Florida Grand Opera, the New Orleans Opera, the New Jersey State Opera, and the Pittsburgh Opera.

-On the international stage, Pellegrini's performances have included appearances with the Teatro Carlo Felice, the Teatro Lirico Giuseppe Verdi, the Teatro Nacional (Santo Domingo), Teatro Massimo Bellini, the Teatro Regio (Parma), and Santo Domingo, and the Welsh National Opera.
+On the international stage, Pellegrini's performances included appearances with the Teatro Carlo Felice, the Teatro Lirico Giuseppe Verdi, the Teatro Nacional (Santo Domingo), Teatro Massimo Bellini, the Teatro Regio (Parma), and Santo Domingo, and the Welsh National Opera.

+Pellegrini died on 28 December 2025, at the age of 86.